kremec/StudentGroupsBySubject/README.md

 ## Usage

-Start the program by running the python file.\
+Start the program by running the python file, or running the .exe from /dist.\
 The program will display a file dialog to select the Excel file to use.

 The file should be formatted as follows: